GT-CS-3510/gt-cs-3510.github.io/index.md

-## CS 3510: Algorithms
+## CS 3510: Design & Analysis of Algorithms

-Welcome to the course page for CS 3510 in Fall 2020, Georgia Tech's undergraduate *Algorithms* course.
+Welcome to the course page for CS 3510 in Fall 2020, Georgia Tech's undergraduate introductory course on algorithms.

 #### [Click to view the syllabus](syllabus.html)